(available for download below)

 First time ordinations (after April 2014) should be done within a fellowship.
 All who are ordained in these communities should keep a record of the line of authority and pass it down.
 Be prepared to defend those lines of authority using the records kept.
 All of the women who vote to sustain should not only sign the certificate, but also record it in diaries or journals.
 Let records be kept so if anyone questions, there will be abundant witnesses and documentation.”

-Glossary of Gospel Terms, “Sustain”
+A Glossary of Gospel Terms, “Sustain”

-sustain a man to use his priesthood outside his own family for the benefit of the fellowship)… for a youth to be ordained, at least seven women must vote to sustain him to be a priest, which would, of necessity, include the mother because she would be most acquainted with his daily walk.”
+“To openly signify support and approval by vote or affirmation (e.g., when seven women sustain a man to use his priesthood outside his own family for the benefit of the fellowship)… for a youth to be ordained, at least seven women must vote to sustain him to be a priest, which would, of necessity, include the mother because she would be most acquainted with his daily walk.”

-Obtaining a Priesthood Certificate; Sustaining vote of 7 women
+Obtaining a Priesthood Certificate; Sustaining Vote of 7 Women

-Glossary of Gospel Terms, “Public Rites (Ordinances)”
+A Glossary of Gospel Terms, “Public Rites (Ordinances)”

 Preserving the Restoration, pg.
 510-511